amm414/amm414/README.md

 ## Other Content

-This section is a work in progress.
-I recommend learning more about myself from my Website https://andrew-morgan-website.herokuapp.com or just browse my GitHub profile.
+This section is a work in progress and not neccessarily updated in a timely fashion.
+Therefore, I recommend learning more about myself from my Website https://andrew-morgan-website.herokuapp.com or just browse my GitHub profile.

 ### Now A little about my interests: